Cervator/Cervator.github.io/_posts/2020-12-24-1st-day-of-Xmas.md

 If at any point a config change is needed it can be edited in-place or updated in Git, with the resources re-applied.
 This will simply destroy and recreate the pod holding the server, reattaching to its persistent volume for game data.

 This means server processes can be treated as [cattle, not pets](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/) with the separation between logic and game data.
-Backups and restores become trivial, as do game server version updates (aided further by using an ARK manager tool on a given server)
+Backups and restores become trivial, as do game server version updates (aided further by using an ARK manager tool on a given server), or even replacing the entire OS.

 Oh, and you don't actually need to keep the server part online all the time, as long as the volume sticks around and you can trigger a server recreation easily ...

 ## Future extensions

 This brings us through the present to the precipice of the future.
-Another drawback of current game server hosting providers can be the simple setup and billing for individual services, lag caused by manual customer support, and just the sheer cost of having services sit around you might use a few hours a week.
+Another drawback of current game server hosting providers can be simply the setup and billing for individual services, lag caused by manual customer support, and just the sheer cost of having services sit around you might use a few hours a week.

 What if the servers could just turn themselves off and back on again when needed?